-Children who have new families through adoption, special guardianship or child arrangements orders have positive futures ahead of them.
+Children who have new families through adoption, special guardianship or child arrangement orders have positive futures ahead of them.
 However, it is important to remember that this does not eliminate their past experiences, which can have a lasting impact, particularly at school.
 Teachers and schools have a pivotal role in supporting the academic, social and emotional needs of Previously Looked After Children (PLAC).

 In February 2018, the Department for Education (DfE) published the following statutory guidance for maintained schools and academies: The designated teacher for looked-after and previously looked-after children